+ Introduction to Domain Authority (DA)

 In the SEO world, domain authority and page authority are the biggest indicators for how well a page of your site ranks for a relevant query.
 Accordingly, search experts prioritize them above all else.
 For the most part, there’s overlap here—a strong domain authority will lend itself to each of your individual pages, and any actions you take to increase the page authority of a specific page of your site will likely also contribute to your domain authority (in a smaller way).

 The factors responsible for increasing your domain and page authority are diverse, and sometimes hard to improve.
 For example, the age and history of your domain is a major influencer in how authoritative it seems—but you can’t just tack on years to your experience to give it a worthwhile boost.
-Instead, most ongoing SEO programs rely on inbound link building as third-party indicators that a domain is valuable.
+Instead, most ongoing SEO programs rely on inbound, one-way link building as third-party indicators that a domain is valuable.
 The idea is, the more trustworthy the links that point to your site, the more trustworthy your site will be.

 (Image Source: Moz)